Li-Muyang/Li-Muyang.github.io/_pages/about.md

 Research Interests
 ---
 My broad research interests lie within Machine Learning and Data Mining.
-More specifically, I'm interested in the __Trustworthiness__ of machine learning models, especially in how to build models that can maintain robustness can privacy.
+More specifically, I'm interested in the __Trustworthiness__ of machine learning models, especially in how to build models that can maintain robustness and is privacy-preserving.

 News
 ======